escotoj/solid-workout-app/README.md

 ## GOT_TO_COMPLETE

+- ADD API that renders gym photos with unsplash at loggin and sign up, lanidng page.
 - Date added to create and history
 - add material icons to each page.
 - home page needs better styling.